freddybushboy/bento/README.md

 ### Responsive utilities

-The `useResponsiveStyle` hook works with the `breakpoints` theme property and is used to render a `ResponsiveValue` (either an array or single value).
+The `useResponsiveStyle` hook works with the `breakpointScale` theme property and is used to render a `ResponsiveValue` (either an array or single value).
 Takes the css property, the responsive value, and optionally, a formatter.

 ```ts
 const CTA = styled.button<ThemeComponent>(